Colokan, Kansas: Feud with Towner and decline (1888–1897)

 Beginning in 1888, a rivalry between Colokan and the nearby community of Towner, Colorado, began over which settlement the D. M. & A. Railroad would stop at.
 As the two towns were only a short distance apart, (Note: Sources differ on exactly how far away Colokan was from Towner.
 Sorensen 1967 suggests the two were one-and-a-half miles apart, while Fitzgerald 1988 wrote that they were only a mile apart.) the line would only make a stop at one rather than both.
 A siding was built in Colokan, however it ended up being removed; McNiel was irate over its demolition, describing the D. M. & A. Railroad in The Colokan Graphic as "the greatest fraud we [ever] saw."
 He felt that the Missouri Pacific Railroad would construct a train station at Colokan; however, this proved to be false.
 He then relied on the Santa Fe Railroad to provide a station, but they stopped construction of tracks at the eastern border of Greeley County.
 Throughout the rivalry, there were attempts to move the station in Towner over to Colokan.
 Allegedly, a group of people from Colokan attempted to steal the station, but ended up stealing the wrong building.

 The Colokan Town Company reorganized during the dispute, with A. D. Jones replacing Burnett as its president.
 The railroad proposed that Towner and Colokan be merged; however, both communities blocked the proposition.
 In March, the railroad appeared to have begun stopping at Colokan again, despite the merger of the Colokan Town Company and D. M. & A. Town Company.
 By mid-summer however, it had discontinued stops at both Towner and Colokan.
 At that time, a few settlers grew tired of the railroad dispute and immigrated to the Colorado–Kansas border with hopes of starting a community.
-Other settlers opposed a new village on the border, feeling that the difference between state laws between Colorado and Kansas would create too much of a conflict.
+Other settlers opposed a new village on the border, feeling that the difference between the state laws of Colorado and Kansas would create too much of a conflict.
 Towner eventually won the railroad dispute sometime in 1888, and Colokan's station was closed permanently.
 Following this, Colokan went into a sharp decline.
 McNiel stopped publication of The Colokan Graphic in July and moved to Horace, where he practiced law.
 By 1889, only three businesses were open: a blacksmith, a notary public, and a law office.
 The Western Kansas Town Company grew disinterested in the Colokan area.
 The post office was shut down on December 15, 1892, and Colokan was vacated by the Kansas Legislature in 1897.

 Colokan has been referred to as a ghost town.
 According to the 1988 book Ghost Towns of Kansas, there were "little remains to mark [Colokan] today."